Infi-Knight/line-chart-react/README.md

   showAxes: true // set to falset to disable ticks on axes }

-// A single line chart can render multiple lines (see image above)
+// A single line chart can render multiple lines (see image below)
 // styles is optional and defaults to { lineColor: 'black', lineWidht: 2 }
 const chartItems = [
   {